wapiti-scanner/wapiti/doc/FAQ.md

 ### Is the proxy option sure ?
 Will it leak my IP ? ###

 The proxy option should work and act as expected.
 But humans make mistakes.
 I may have made some mistakes.
-You might make some mistakes.
+You may make some mistakes.
 If you plan to hack a 3 letter agency I hope you know exactly what you are doing.

 ### I was trying to hack a website but Wapiti crashed.
 Can you help me ? ###